szabgab/perlmaven.com/sites/en/pages/adding-github-actions-to-test2-harness-ui.md

 This allows us to run the tests in various conditions.
 In this case I configured the tests to run on Ubuntu only and on perl version 5.32, but later both can be extended.

-The <b>fail-fast</b> parameter tells Github Actions what to do if one of the jobs in the matrix fails.
+The **fail-fast** parameter tells Github Actions what to do if one of the jobs in the matrix fails.
-<b>false</b> means to run all the jobs to the end.
+**false** means to run all the jobs to the end.
-<b>true</b> would mean to cancel all other jobs if one of the jobs derived from the matrix fails.
+**true** would mean to cancel all other jobs if one of the jobs derived from the matrix fails.

 ## The platform

-The <b>runs-on</b> keyword is using one of the variables from the matrix to select on which platform to run on.
+The **runs-on** keyword is using one of the variables from the matrix to select on which platform to run on.
-The <b>name</b> uses both variables from the matrix, but it is only used for logging.
+The **name** uses both variables from the matrix, but it is only used for logging.

 ```
     runs-on: ${{matrix.runner}}